nathanchen821/little-project/README.md

 **Project System**
 - Browse approved volunteer projects
 - Submit new project ideas (requires admin approval)
-- Join projects and track participation
+- Request to join projects (creator approval workflow)
-- View project details with images and requirements
+- Track participation and project details with images and requirements
 - Edit or delete your submitted projects (if pending)

 **Volunteer Tracking**